adrybakov/rad-tools/docs/source/user-guide/rad-dos-plotter.rst

 ``--filename``, ``-f``
 ----------------------
-Relative or absulute path to the dos file, including the name and extention of the file itself.
+Relative or absolute path to the dos file, including the name and extention of the file itself.

     *required* : True